This article was updated by the Great British Mag content team on 21 September 2021

 If you asked the bartender at the local pub where the loos (toilets) are and he told you to go up the apples and pears, what would you do?
 Probably stare blankly and walk away confused.
 But the bartender is just telling you to go up the stairs in Cockney rhyming slang.

 Cockney rhyming slang can sound like a collection of words that appear to make no sense.
-Even the majority of Brits cannot decode the sentence because it is the distinct dialect of people born in the East End of London.
+Even the majority of Brits cannot decode the sentence because it is a distinct dialect of people born in the East End of London.

 A Cockney is a person born within a radius of St Mary-le-Bow Church, Cheapside, London.
-Traditionally you were only classed as a true Cockney if you could hear the bells of the church.
+Traditionally, you were only classed as a true Cockney if you could hear the bells of the church.
 These days a Cockney has a wider radius and includes people that come from the East End of London and towns on the outskirts of the city including Luton, Leighton Buzzard and Essex.

 To understand rhyming slang you need to know how it works.
 Start with a word, think of an object or expression that rhymes with that word and use it as a substitute.
 For example the word “head” rhymes with “bread” so you could replace the word “head” with the term “loaf of bread.”